Polystichum drepanum

 Polystichum drepanum, also known as Madeira shield-fern, is a species of fern in the Dryopteridaceae family.

 It is native to Madeira.
 Its natural habitat is subtropical moist lowland forests.
 It is threatened by habitat loss.

 Taxonomy

-It was first described by Olof Swartz as Aspidium drepanum in 1801, and moved to the genus Polystichum by Carl Borivoj Presl in 1836.
+It was first described by Olof Swartz as Aspidium drepanum in 1801, and was moved to the genus Polystichum by Carl Borivoj Presl in 1836.